 In This Article

-Adding an indoor palm tree to your plant collection is a surefire way to bring in some flair and a tropical element to your space.
+Adding an indoor palm tree to your plant collection is a surefire way to bring some flair and a tropical element to your space.
 If you're looking for a particularly low-maintenance species, the bamboo palm (Chamaedorea seifrizii) is an excellent option.

 - Botanical name: Chamaedorea seifrizii